garystafford/spring-music-docker/README.md

 The Spring Music application, hosted by Tomcat, will store and modify record album data in a single instance of MongoDB.
 MongoDB will be populated with a collection of album data when the Spring Music application first creates the MongoDB database instance.

 ##### ELK
-Lastly, the ELK Stack with Filebeat, will aggregate both Docker and Java Log4j log entries, providing debugging and analytics to our demonstration.
+Lastly, the ELK Stack, with Filebeat, will aggregate both Docker and Java Log4j log entries, providing debugging and analytics to our demonstration.
 A similar method for aggregating logs, using Logspout instead of Filebeat, is detailed in a previous [post](https://programmaticponderings.wordpress.com/2015/08/02/log-aggregation-visualization-and-analysis-of-microservices-using-elk-stack-and-logspout/).

 ![Kibana 4 Web Console](https://programmaticponderings.files.wordpress.com/2016/08/kibana4_output_filebeat1.png)